goldloti2/simple-discord-bot/Update.md

 - command done: play
 - command TODO: pause, skip, stop, list
 - class MusicPlayer
-  - coroutine play_loop - play songs in queue
+  - coroutine play_loop - play musics in queue
-    - get song from queue and play
+    - get music from queue and play
     - if it's not playing nor downloading for 10 sec, self terminated

+2022/10/27 music-dev branch

+- bug fixed: when more than 2 downloaded music are in queue, stop playing from the 2nd
+- musicbot won't move to other channel if it is still playing
+- remove no longer used debug prints
+- typo fixed in documents